jmahedy1/SlayTheBoss/README.md

 This project is for my Intro to OO Programming class.
 This project does not properly utilize good OO programming procedures but is functional.
 Check out the linked repositories where I took the next level OO programming class and was able to understand the concepts.

 # Usage
-Do not use this project as your own, but you are welcome to reference the code to help with creating ideas.
+Do not plagiarize these labs and assignments.
+You are welcome to reference the code for learning and academic purposes.

 # Directions
 Run the program from the Menu class.